-In the whole sequel we omit marking the resolution $r$ where it does not cause confusion.
-Given the constraints $\max\left\lbrace{D_X,D_Y}\right\rbrace \leq D_J \leq D_Z \leq D_X+D_Y$ we have the next complete partition of the event space of possible causal relationships
+In the whole sequel, we omit marking the resolution $r$ where it does not cause confusion.
+Given the constraints $\max\left\lbrace{D_X,D_Y}\right\rbrace \leq D_J \leq D_Z \leq D_X+D_Y$, we have the next complete partition of the event space of possible causal relationships

 and $\mathcal{A} = \left\lbrace A_{i,j}:i,j=1,2,3 \right\rbrace $ (in the main text, $A \in \mathcal{A}$ in the Bayesian argument).
-In the main text the causal relations referred as $X \rightarrow Y$, corresponds here to $A_{1,1}$, $X \leftarrow Y$ to $A_{2,1}$, $X \leftrightarrow Y$ to $A_{3,1}$, while $X \hcc Y = \sum_{i=1}^3 A_{i,2}$ and $X \bot Y = \sum_{i=1}^3 A_{i,3}$.
+In the main text the causal relations referred as $X \rightarrow Y$, corresponds here to $A_{1,1}$, $X \leftarrow Y$ to $A_{2,1}$, $X \leftrightarrow Y$ to $A_{3,1}$, while $X \hcc Y = \sum_{i=1}^3 A_{i,2}$ and $X \perp Y = \sum_{i=1}^3 A_{i,3}$.

-Based on the work of Romano et al. \cite{romano2016} we consider the expected value of local dimensions to be the global dimension - therefore, the mean of the local dimension estimates yields our estimate of the global dimension.
-Consequently, the sampling distribution of the global dimension estimates is multivariate normal with true dimensions $D$ being its mean and covariance matrix $\Sigma$.
+Based on the work of Romano et al.\ \cite{romano2016}, we consider the expected value of local dimensions to be the global dimension; therefore, the mean of the local dimension estimates yields our estimate of the global dimension.
+Consequently, the sampling distribution of the global dimension estimates is multivariate normal, with the true dimensions $D$ being its mean and covariance matrix $\Sigma$.

 Let $\bar{D}$ denote the observed global dimension that depends on $D$ and $\Sigma$.
-Note however that $D$ and $\Sigma $ are uncertain parameters themselves, since they depend on the causal model $A$.
-The dependence of $D$ on $A$ is trivial by the links derived in the previous sections between causality and dimensions, but $A$ also has an effect on the noise model $\Sigma$: if for example the causal relationship is $X \rightarrow Y$ ($A = A_{1,1}$), then $D_Y = D_J$ in theory, therefore $D_Y$ and $D_J$ should be correlated.
+Note, however, that $D$ and $\Sigma$ are uncertain parameters themselves since they depend on the causal model $A$.
+The dependence of $D$ on $A$ is trivial, as indicated by the links derived in the previous sections between causality and dimensions.
+However, $A$ also has an effect on the noise model $\Sigma$: for example, if the causal relationship is $X \rightarrow Y$ ($A = A_{1,1}$), then in theory, $D_Y = D_J$, and therefore, $D_Y$ and $D_J$ should be correlated.

-Let $U$ represent the parameters of our method (e.g. $k$, $\tau$, embedding dimension $m$).
-Our method's parameters also affect dimension estimation, therefore influence the noise model (but not the true dimensions $D$).
+Let $U$ represent the parameters of our method (e.g., $k$, $\tau$, embedding dimension $m$).
+Our method's parameters also affect dimension estimation, thereby influencing the noise model (but not the true dimensions $D$).

-Finally we can conclude that $\bar{D}$ depends on $D$ and $\Sigma$, $D$ depends only on $A$, while $\Sigma$ depends on both $A$ and $U$, where $U$ can be considered hyperparameters.
+Finally, we can conclude that $\bar{D}$ depends on $D$ and $\Sigma$, $D$ depends only on $A$, while $\Sigma$ depends on both $A$ and $U$, where $U$ is the set of the hyperparameters.

-In this setting the realization of $\bar{D}$ is a single (4-dimensional) data point, let's denote it as $\bar{d}$.
+In this setting the realization of $\bar{D}$ is a single 4-dimensional data point, let's denote it as $\bar{d}$.
 The likelihood of the data can be written as

 We are interested in the probabilities of each $A_{ij}$ given the data, therefore we apply Bayes' theorem and get